 The Trademark Act provides parties with the ability to file something called a “petition to cancel.”
-Thomas P. Howard, LLC provides Petition to Cancel attorneys that are experienced in litigating such claims before the Trademark Trial and Appeal Board.
+Thomas P. Howard, LLC provides Petition to Cancel attorneys in Denver that are experienced in litigating such claims before the Trademark Trial and Appeal Board.
 When filing a petition to cancel, a party is arguing for the cancellation of an existing trademark registration.
 Until a registration actually issues, there is no registration to attempt to have canceled.
 Therefore, any petition to cancel that is attempted prior to registration issuing will be rejected by the TTAB and the filing fee refunded.

 Petitions to cancel are litigated utilizing the same tools as that of an trademark opposition, and involve the filing of the petition to cancel followed by full discovery, summary judgment motions, final written briefs and, if requested, final arguments before the TTAB.
 As with oppositions, the matter must be litigated pursuant to the TTAB's administrative rules and the deadlines set forth by the TTAB.